John Davies Knatchbull Lloyd: Public service career

 J. D. K. Lloyd wrote many articles and guides to Montgomery.
 He donated Dolforwyn Castle to the Welsh Ancient Monument Board (now Cadw) in 1955.

 On the death of his uncle William Llewellyn Lloyd in 1925, Lloyd took over as head of the family, which appeared in Burke's Landed Gentry as "of Plas Trefaldwyn" and later "formerly of Castell Forwyn", the latter reflecting Lloyd's sale of that house in 1948 (retaining the estate) to live at Bryn Cadwrfa.

-Lloyd died on 13 December 1978.
+Lloyd died on 13 December 1978 at his home Bronhafren, Garthmyl.